blambov/cassandra/Trie_memtable_next.md

 Note that this means we need to be able to have boundary + point TrieTombstoneMarker for row deletions.

+# Memtable updates

+## Dead (fully deleted) rows and columns and their markers

+Rows have level markers on both the live and deleted side.
+The deleted side marker should take care of itself (by expiration/purging or higher covering deletion) at the same time as the covering content disappears.
+We don't have the same thing for the live side, and we likely can't, because cells may be deleted on a lower lever (e.g. by a column delete).

+The same problem is the for the complex column markers, which may become orphaned.

+This maybe is something we can live with in the memtable.

+Options:
+- Let the trie mutator know that certain content needs to be removed if a branch ends up empty after a modification.
+  Easy to do and efficient.
+- Collect cell counts and make the trie stop on the return path.
+- Something else?

+## Indexer updates

+## Delete path row update and live path row update

 # Done

 - Include direction bit/byte in the encoding